 Alcohol abuse is frequently overlooked as a cause of delirium in older adults.
 Either overuse (intoxication) or a sudden withdrawal from alcohol can cause delirium.
 Delirium caused by withdrawal of alcohol appears to be as common in older adults with alcoholism as in their younger counterparts, although the death rate after withdrawal is higher in older alcoholics.

 Virtually any physical illness or condition can bring on delirium, especially when more than one illness is present.
 Sometimes, delirium is also the first sign of a serious, life-threatening illness such as a heart attack.
-In hospital, the most common causes are sudden blood loss, dehydration, low blood pressure, fluid retention, infections, low levels of oxygen (hypoxia), kidney or liver failure, high blood sugar (hyperglycemia) or low blood sugar (hypoglycemia) in the blood, intestinal blockage (impaction), sleep deprivation, or inability to urinate.
+In a hospital, the most common causes are sudden blood loss, dehydration, low blood pressure, fluid retention, infections, low levels of oxygen (hypoxia), kidney or liver failure, high blood sugar (hyperglycemia) or low blood sugar (hypoglycemia) in the blood, intestinal blockage (impaction), sleep deprivation, or inability to urinate.
 Delirium caused by a sudden change in the nervous system, such as a stroke, brain tumor, or brain infection, is less common.
 Immobility, sleep deprivation or fragmented sleep, and pain can all contribute to bringing on delirium.

-Delirium can also result from too little stimulation of the senses, especially in people who already have some degree of mental impairment, or who are confined to a featureless hospital or nursing home room.
+Delirium can also result from too little stimulation of the senses, especially in people who already have some degree of mental impairment, or who are confined to a featureless room in a hospital or nursing home.
 In one study, delirium after an operation occurred twice as often in patients in intensive care units without windows as in patients in similar units with windows.
 In addition, a form of delirium that occurs in the evening (known as “sundowning”) may be partly due to sensory deprivation.
 Vision and hearing loss may also make it more difficult for the person to perceive reality and increases the likelihood of delusions or hallucinations.

 Delirium after Surgery

-Delirium may be the most common complication after surgery in older adults, and leads to longer hospital stays, a higher death rate, and a greater need for nursing-home care afterwards.
+Delirium may be the most common complication after surgery in older adults, and leads to longer hospital stays, a higher death rate, and a greater need for nursing home care afterwards.
 It may also signal that there will be complications after surgery.

 The chance that a patient will become delirious after an operation increases if a patient is an older adult, already has dementia or a physical disability, abuses alcohol, or has very abnormal blood tests.
 Also, certain types of operations are more frequently associated with delirium.
 For example, delirium is much more common after hip surgery and heart surgery.